 Enforcement and Compliance

 - It is the responsibility of the Commission to ensure compliance with the Campaign Finance Act.
 Commission staff review filings and inform filers of the appropriate methods to disclose expenditures and collect campaign funds, among other items.

-- The Commission assesses late fees against filers who fail to timely file the required disclosure reports, pursuant to statute.
+- The Commission assesses late fees against those filers who statutorily are required to file with the Commission and who fail to timely file the required disclosure reports, pursuant to statute.

 - Commission staff also investigate potential violations of the Act and resolve complaints filed by the public or initiated by the Commission itself.
 Cases before the Commission can be resolved prior to a hearing by settlement or dismissal; otherwise, the cases are brought before a hearing officer under the Georgia Administrative Procedure Act.
 If a violation is found, the Commission can impose civil penalties against the violator and/or refer the case for additional prosecution.